xinwenfu/GenCyber/Hash/README.md

 P=365 &times; 364 &times; … &times; (365−n+1) / 365<sup>n</sup>

+Now we can answer
+What is the chance that at least two people out of n people have the same birthday?
+It can be calculated as follows

+1-P = 1 - P=365 &times; 364 &times; … &times; (365−n+1) / 365<sup>n</sup>

 probability that people all have different perspectives it's like you calculated the chance of getting the ball from the box i understand this is still beyond your knowledge because you have to take a probability to do the calculation